nf-core/website/markdown/developers/tutorials/creating_with_nf_core.md

 INFO     Include statement: include { FASTP } from '../modules/nf-core/fastp/main'                                                                        install.py:137
 ```

-Let's install the `FASTP` module into the pipeline and inspect the main script.
+Let's install the `FASTP` module into the pipeline and inspect the main script for the module.
 The first input channel looks exactly the same as for the `FASTQC` module which we already now is working from the tests.
 We can copy the `include` statement printed whilst installing the pipeline and paste it in `workflows/demo.nf`.

 We now just need to call the `FASTP` process in the main `workflow`.
-Paste the snippet below just after the call to `ECHO_READS`.
+Paste the snippet below just after the call to `ECHO_READS_TWICE`.

 ```bash
     //